 Combining your efforts is critical in gaining the trust of your consumers.
 Think of it like this: If someone is given a word of mouth referral about your business, they may go visit your company website for more information.
 If your website backs up what they’ve already been told, they may be more willing to feel like they can trust in you as a business partner.

 Through the use of both, traditional marketing and online marketing, making sure your business is at the forefront of multiple outlets means you are putting yourself in places your competitors may not be.
 This allows you the opportunity to establish yourself as an industry leader.

 Higher Return on Investment (ROI):

-If you take the time to invest the money and effort into combining your online and offline marketing, you give yourself the opportunity to come in contact with those who are actively searching for your products and services.
+If you take the time to invest the money and effort into combining your online and traditional marketing, you give yourself the opportunity to come in contact with those who are actively searching for your products and services.
 Opening doors to more potential customer interaction also means a better shot at a higher conversion rate, which also leads to more revenue for your business.
 (And who doesn’t want that?)

 Remember that really fancy phrase we used earlier?
 About creating an “omnichannel experience” for your consumers?
 Let’s jump back to that, for a quick second.